 List of countries affected

 The new rules will apply for travel to and between most countries in Europe.
 These are:

 - Czech Republic

 Travel to other EU countries

-The new rules do not apply when travelling to Ireland.
+The new rules will not apply when travelling to Ireland.

 Applying for a new passport

-If your passport doesn’t meet the new rules, you should apply for a new passport before travelling to the countries affected.
+If your passport doesn’t meet the new rules, you will need to apply for a new passport before travelling to the countries affected.